 This post is also available in: Español (Spanish)

-The Florida Silver Palm is but one of about 50 species of coccothrinax palms originating from the West Indian region.
+Coccothrinax Argentata (Silver Palm) is but one of about 50 species of coccothrinax palms originating from the West Indian region.
 The species name, argentata, means silvery.
-Its native habitat is pine rock lands and coastal hammocks; wild palms are threatened and rare in the wild in florida.
+Its native habitat is pine rock lands and coastal hammocks.
+Wild palms are threatened and rare in the wild in Florida.

 Other Names: Thrinax altissima, Florida Silver Palm